Archive for the 'film' Category

 When he made that laconic introduction, he had won three Best Director Oscars for The Informer, The Grapes of Wrath, and How Green Was My Valley.
 All three of these films were prestigious literary adaptions but not Westerns.
 At the time, the Western was considered to be an inferior genre, comprable to dime-store romance novels.
 Why then would Ford identify himself with it?

-I’ll get to that in a moment, Pilgrim, but let me say a few words about John Ford as way of introduction, so hold your horses.
-Literally,
+I’ll get to that in a moment, pilgrim, but let me say a few words about John Ford as way of introduction, so hold your horses.

 The Searchers – 1956